 4 Hate Promotion Offences in the Criminal Code

 The hate promotion offences and related provisions can be found in sections 318–320.1 of the Criminal Code.
-Under section 318 of the Code, everyone who advocates or promotes genocide is guilty of an offence punishable by up to five years’ imprisonment.
+Under section 318, everyone who advocates or promotes genocide is guilty of an offence punishable by up to five years’ imprisonment.
 The term “genocide” is defined to mean killing members of an identifiable group or deliberately inflicting on an identifiable group conditions of life calculated to bring about the group’s physical destruction.
-Section 318(4) of the Criminal Code defines an “identifiable group” as any section of the public distinguished by colour, race, religion, ethnic origin, or sexual orientation.
+Section 318(4) of the Criminal Code defines an “identifiable group” as any section of the public distinguished by colour, race, religion, ethnic origin or sexual orientation.
 No prosecution under this provision can be undertaken without the consent of the provincial Attorney General.

-Under section 319(1) of the Criminal Code, everyone who communicates statements in a public place and thereby incites hatred against any identifiable group where such incitement is likely to lead to a breach of the peace is guilty of an indictable offence punishable by up to two years’ imprisonment, or of a summary conviction offence.
+Under section 319(1) of the Criminal Code, everyone who, by communicating statements in a public place, incites hatred against any identifiable group where such incitement is likely to lead to a breach of the peace is guilty of an indictable offence punishable by up to two years’ imprisonment, or of a summary conviction offence.

 Section 319(2) makes it an offence to communicate, except in private conversation, statements that wilfully promote hatred against an identifiable group.
 Section 319(7) defines “communicating” to include communicating by telephone, broadcasting or other audible or visible means.
 “Public place” is defined to include any place to which the public has access as of right or by invitation, express or implied.
 “Statements” include words spoken or written or recorded electronically, electromagnetically or otherwise, and also include gestures, signs or other visible representations.

-Sections 320 and 320.1 of the Criminal Code provide that a judge may, on reasonable grounds, issue an order for the seizure and confiscation of hate propaganda in any form, including data on a computer system.
+Sections 320 and 320.1 of the Criminal Code provide that a judge may, on reasonable grounds, issue an order for the confiscation of hate propaganda in any form, including data on a computer system.
 Hate propaganda is defined in section 320(8) as any writing, sign or visible representation advocating or promoting genocide, or the communication of which would be an offence under section 319.
 By implication, this material has to target identifiable groups.
 It merely needs to be shown that the material is hate propaganda for it to be seized – it does not have to be shown to be dangerous.
 The consent of the provincial Attorney General is required before these seizure and confiscation provisions can be used.
-Most of the case law in this area has involved prosecutions under section 319(2) of the Code.

 5 Freedom of Expression and the Canadian Human Rights Act